dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 .. pubmed:: 29872002 Electron diffraction

-This tutorial reproduces the data processing results described in that paper, which were produced by DIALS version ``1.dev.2084-g06727c3`` and CCP4 version ``7.0.051``.
-Results may differ with other versions of the software.
+This tutorial follows the data processing results described in that paper, but using the DIALS ``2.0`` series.
+The results are therefore slightly different to the original processing, which used DIALS version ``1.dev.2084-g06727c3`` and CCP4 version ``7.0.051``.
 The commands listed here assume the use of a Bash shell on a POSIX-compliant system, so would have to be adjusted appropriately for use on other systems such as Windows.